luismartinezs/todo-app-vue-api/README.md

 ```
 docker-compose up -build
-docker-compose up -d
+docker-compose up -d # -d to run in the background
-docker-compose down # Bring down the containers (do it at the start, to avoid any existing container interfering)
+docker-compose down # Bring down all the services (do it at the start, to avoid any existing container interfering)
 ```